cfolino/bookstack_docs/virtual-machines/pages/90_openmediavault-omv-patching-conditional-reboot-bare-metal.md

 This workflow does **not**:

-- Restart Samba services after reboot explicitly (system boot handles service startup)
+- Explicitly restart Samba services post-reboot
-- Force reboots if no changes occurred
+- Force reboots when no changes occurred
-- Perform deep filesystem scrubs or repairs
+- Perform filesystem scrubs or repairs
-- Patch other infrastructure systems
+- Patch unrelated infrastructure systems

 ---